awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-preferences-cli.md

    }
    ```
 **Note**
-If you do not want to encrypt the log data, change "true" to "false"\.
+If you don't want to encrypt log data, change "true" to "false"\.
-If you aren't sending logs to either an S3 bucket or a CloudWatch Logs log group, you can delete the lines for those options\.
+If you aren't sending logs to an S3 bucket or a CloudWatch Logs log group, you can delete the lines for those options\.
 Make sure the last line in the "inputs" section does not end with a comma\.

 1. Save the file\.

 1. In the directory where you created the JSON file, run the following command:

    ```
-   aws ssm update-document --name "SSM-SessionManagerRunShell" --content "file://SessionManagerRunShell.json" --document-version "\$LATEST"
+   aws ssm create-document --name SSM-SessionManagerRunShell --content "file://SessionManagerRunShell.json" --document-type "Session" --document-format JSON
    ```
 **Important**
 Be sure to include `file://` before the file name\.
 It is required in this command\.